DoniaEsawi/CoDuck/README.md

 - [ ] code generation using stack machines
 - [ ] enums (i don't know :" )
-- [ ] Check if always false, then warning
+- [x] Check if always false, then warning
 - [ ] test the semantic analyzer more
 - [ ] switch cases (should be easy)
-- [ ] do until (easy)
+- [x] do until (easy)
-- [ ] handling constant variables checks
+- [x] handling constant variables checks
-- [ ] (Not sure if needed) treating INT as a subtype of REAL (double, floats) "y3ni momken a3mel assignment l variable float b int" in operations only
+- [x] (Not sure if needed) treating INT as a subtype of REAL (double, floats) "y3ni momken a3mel assignment l variable float b int" in operations only
 - [ ] edit the error messages to be more indicative (super easy)
 - [x] check the symbol table format (scopes)
 - [x] print the scope symbol table as a table in the output file
+- [ ] if variable is not initialized, add default value

 # program structure